 The theory of gravity in dimensions famously has black hole solutions, being the limiting configuration of a point mass gravitational source.
 In higher dimensional gravity, and in particular in higher dimensional supergravity, there are analogous solutions, which however are limiting configurations of a gravitational source that is supported on a line, or a surface, or a higher dimensional space.
 For a surface one might speak of black membrane solutions hence generally of black brane solutions.

 Particularly the BPS states among the black branes in supergravity, i.e. those solutions that carry Killing spinors, include configurations that look like the strong-coupling version of the Green-Schwarz super p-branes.
 (Though, being extremal, these are not strictly speaking “black” solutions.)

-The near-horizon geometry of these black branes is generically that of anti de Sitter spacetime.
+The near-horizon geometry of these black branes is generically that of anti de Sitter spacetime times a sphere.
 To the extent that the worldvolume theory of the branes is a superconformal QFT, this is the origin of the AdS-CFT correspondence.

 The types of black branes that can occur in theories of supergravity that are obtained from the maximal 11-dimensional supergravity match precisely the types of D-branes and NS-branes that appear in the corresponding perturbative superstring theories.

 The idea is that both these brane-phenomena are aspects of one single entity: